 Stages of Inception

-Clear Chain Life LLC Insurance Company will produce its story on marketing videos for social media Pre-IEO campaigning, and has been campaigning its ICO for about 1 year now.
+Clear Chain Life LLC Insurance Company will produce its story on marketing videos for social media Pre-IEO campaigning, and has been campaigning its ICO for about 1 year (as of February 2023).
 The ads will take clients from social media platforms to the company’s landing page for further Pre-IEO investing information and investing opportunity.
-CCLC will then utilize Pre-IEO investment funds to start creating the companies autonomous website.
-Funds will also be utilized for the initial coin offering and all processes involved with the offering.
-The ICO stage is nearly pivotedcompleted, and a portion of the market cap will immediately be placed in an escrow for company reserves.
-We have had a year to gauge the market and will launch the coin on either one or two top 20 exchanges by Winter of 2022.
+CCLC will then utilize Pre-IEO investment funds to start creating the companies autonomous website..
+The ICO stage was re-pivoted to an IEO release, and a portion of the market cap will immediately be placed in an escrow for company reserves.
+We have had a year to gauge the market and will launch the Token on either one or two top 20 exchanges by winter of 2023.
 Within a few months after the ICO, and IEO - Clear Chain Life LLC Insurance Company will go live and begin retail sales specifically on P2B, one of the most established exchanges focused on transformative projects such as CCLC.

 Operations